saranathaniyengar/lunabridge/README.md

 ## Known issues

 Documented in full in `docs/known_issues_dtn.md`.
-Short version: wiring the interceptor's live callback directly to send real UE traffic as bundles to Earth hits a warning from the AAP2 library (`User-defined creation timestamps are unsupported`) that wasn't fully root-caused before time ran out — despite the offending field being removed from the actual send call, suggesting either the library re-adds it internally or there's a second reference somewhere not yet found.
-This does **not** undermine the core DTN transport claim, which was independently verified multiple times using µD3TN's own built-in echo mechanism (real bundles, real routing, real 2.56-second round trip, confirmed repeatedly) — it's specifically the "live UE packet all the way to Earth" integration smoke test that remains open.
+Short version: wiring the interceptor's live callback directly to send real UE traffic as bundles to Earth hits a warning from the AAP2 library (`User-defined creation timestamps are unsupported`) that wasn't fully root-caused before time ran out, despite the offending field being removed from the actual send call, suggesting either the library re-adds it internally or there's a second reference somewhere not yet found.
+This does **not** undermine the core DTN transport claim, which was independently verified multiple times using µD3TN's own built-in echo mechanism (real bundles, real routing, real 2.56-second round trip, confirmed repeatedly) .It's specifically the "live UE packet all the way to Earth" integration smoke test that remains open.